This section tells you how to get a Virgin Money Cashback account and how to manage it.

 You can close your Virgin Money Cashback account whenever you like

 - Just let us know.
 You should withdraw any cashback before you close your Virgin Money Cashback account because you won’t have access to Virgin Money Cashback once you close it.
 You also have the option to ‘cancel’ your Virgin Money Cashback account in the first two weeks of opening it just by getting in touch.

 - If you have signed up for Virgin Money Cashback on both your current account and credit card, you will need to deregister from both to completely close your cashback account.

 We can close your Virgin Money Cashback account whenever we like

 - As long as we write to you or email you to let you know two months before we do it.

-- You can only have Virgin Money Cashback if you have one of our current accounts.
-If all the accounts you have signed up to Virgin Money Cashback are closed by you or by us, we’ll close your Virgin Money Cashback account at the same time and you will lose access to any cashback you haven’t claimed.
+- You can only have Virgin Money Cashback if you have one of our credit cards or current accounts.
+If all the products you have signed up to Virgin Money Cashback are closed by you or by us, we’ll close your Virgin Money Cashback account at the same time and you will lose access to any cashback you haven’t claimed.
 Make sure you claim your cashback before you close.
 If you forget, you’ll have 90 days from closure to contact us and withdraw any leftover cashback.